SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Limitations

 \section{Limitations}

 Our dataset has several limitations to acknowledge.
-First and foremost, it is a racing simulator, rather than real vehicle instruction.
-Another aspect that is limited is the observability of the student -- while the coach was allowed to see the student, the dataset contains just the vehicle state, transcripts, and additional annotations and metadata, rather than the full video of the interaction, which would have had privacy implications.
-Finally, the scope of the data is limited in terms a specific coach and track choices, as well as the limited number of students ($n$=29).
+First, our data is instruction in a racing simulator rather than a physical vehicle.
+Another aspect that is limited is the observability of the student -- while the coach was allowed to see the student, our dataset contains the vehicle state, transcripts, and additional annotations and metadata, rather than the full video of the interaction, which would have had privacy implications.
+Finally, the scope of the data is limited to a single coach teaching a small number of students ($n$=29) on the same track, making it an expert-behavior dataset from the coach side, not a population-level exploration.